Federal Judge Rules That McGahn Must Testify, Delivering Blow To White House

 She added: "However busy or essential a presidential aide might be, and whatever their proximity to sensitive domestic and national-security projects, the President does not have the power to excuse him or her from taking an action that the law requires."

-The ruling could have implications for other key witnesses, such as former national security adviser John Bolton who has refused to testify until a federal court weighs in on the conflict between Congress and the White House.
+The ruling could have implications for other key witnesses, such as former National Security Adviser John Bolton, who has refused to testify until a federal court weighs in on the conflict between Congress and the White House.

-The Trump administration is expected to appeal.
+The Trump administration is expected to appeal, which could delay McGahn's testimony to House investigators.

-White House lawyers have said McGahn is among a small cadre of current and former senior administration officials who cannot be forced to testify about matters related to the president since it risks revealing information that is protected under executive privilege.
+White House lawyers have said McGahn is among a small cadre of current and former senior administration officials who cannot be forced to testify about matters related to the president since doing so risks revealing information that is protected under executive privilege.
 At a hearing last month, a Justice Department attorney said McGahn and other former top White House aides are shielded by "absolute immunity."

 Yet Jackson was deeply skeptical about this argument, citing the challenge of enforcing it in light of the high rate of turnover among Oval Office aides.
 She suggested at the hearing that the legislature would be impeded in carrying out its basic oversight power if lawmakers could not call witnesses as part of an investigation into the president.
 She called the Trump administration's position that top aides are immune from testifying before Congress "peculiar."